 HIST 302 From Sappho to Stonewall: Lesbians in History (4, Sp) The cultural, social, and personal meanings of same-sex relations between women in Europe and the United States, from archaic Greece to the 1960s.
+HIST 303 Barbarians, Romans, and Christians (4, Fa) Exploration of the dynamic transformation of the social, political, religious, and intellectual landscape of the Mediterranean during Late Antiquity, c.
+200 - c.
+700 AD.

 HIST 305 From Goddesses to Witches: Women in Premodern Europe (4, Sp) Social, cultural and political contexts of women's spiritualities in Europe from the Paleolithic to the Reformation.
-Topics include: goddessworship; Christian and Jewish contexts;
+Topics include: goddessworship; Christian and Jewish contexts; male attitudes.
+(Duplicates credit in former HIST 270.)